gevorgyana/bachelor_thesis/README.md

 - [ ] Task #6 - online Judge project corss-over.
 Use the technology
 developed here to obtain solutions in vocal form from paricipants of an online competition.
+- [ ] New task #1.
+Use ffmpeg to recognize utternaces.
+Find if utternaces is something we absolutely need.
+Is it something like lexing in parsing techniques?